Fair fares for all students!

 SUPRA’s submission to Opal fare review

-As part of our campaign for fairer public transport fares for all students, SUPRA has participated in a public hearing and lodged a submission to the Independent Pricing and Regulatory Tribunal (IPART).
-IPART are currently conducting an investigation into Opal fares, and are drafting a recommendation to the State Government to extend the transport concession scheme.
+As part of our campaign for fairer public transport fares for all students, SUPRA has participated in the Independent Pricing and Regulatory Tribunal (IPART) public hearing as part of their investigation into Opal fares.
+SUPRA strongly advocated for transport concessions for all students.
+Read the transcript of the public hearing.

-We are advocating for the concession program to be extended to all students – regardless of their citizenship or part-time status.
+SUPRA also lodged a submission to IPART review, advocating for the concession program to be extended to all students – regardless of their citizenship or part-time status.

 The fight for Fair Fares went to NSW Parliament!